 - Household plants, including soil

 NEW!
-ACCEPTED food waste:
+ACCEPTED food and other waste:

 - Fruits and vegetables (cooked or raw, including peels and pits)